rogerjdeangelis/utl-count-distinct-ids-by-month-in-a-two-hundred-million-dataset-parallel-tasks/README.md

-# utl-count-distinct-ids-by-month-in-a-two-hundred-million-dataset-parallel-tasks
-Count distinct ids by month in a 192 million records parallel tasks
     %let pgm=utl-count-distinct-ids-by-month-in-a-two-hundred-million-dataset-parallel-tasks;

     Count distinct ids by month in a 192 million records parallel tasks;

     1. SAS single HASH          6:43.85
     2  WPS single HASH          6:20.18
-    2. SAS multi-task           1:33.25  (even though CPU throttled??)
+    3. SAS multi-task           1:33.25  (even though CPU throttled??)

+    Marks very fast ordered hash

+    Mark Keintz
+    mkeintz@outlook.com

+    1. Mark SAS HASH          2:49.02
+    2. Mark WPS HASH          2:05.06 (no cpu or storage limitations?)
+    3. Mark SAS multi task    0:47.06 (ist oartition to 47sec last took 15 sec) (should set up SPDE for parallel reads) (parallel index might eliminate patitioning)

     I was able to process
-    192 million observations in a little in about 7 minutes, see below.
+    192 million observations in a little in about 7 minutes and a little less than 3 using Marks ordered hash, see above.
-    Between Microsoft and SAS cpu limits(2 of my 8 logical processors on my laptop), my cpu utilization was apped at 25%.
+    Between Microsoft and SAS cpu limits(2 of my 8 logical processors on my laptop), my cpu utilization was capped at 25%.
 Will run on my beast computer when I get back to AZ.

     Partitioning seems to help and it is a good idea to keep the partions for further procrssing.
+I expect SPDE muti-task to be closer to 15 seconds.
+    Reads are not done in parallel except for SPDE?
+There were a lot of read conflicts.

     github
     https://tinyurl.com/2muaj8rx